 The EA.TV films on the EnergyAgency.NRW YouTube channel registered more than 220,000 viewings in 2016.
 13 new videos were produced and a total of 140 films provide information on renewable energy sources, energy efficiency and climate protection in NRW.
 The films are also used by content partners such as the Telekom portal zuhause.de.
 There the films were viewed almost 150,000 times in 2016. (www.energieagentur.nrw)

 The cluster networks players in the energy research domain over the entire value chain.
 It aims to ensure that new technological and socio-economic knowledge is applied more speedily than hitherto.
 For this purpose the cluster initiates research and development projects as part of a collaborative effort between research institutions, industry and civil society.
-In addition CEF.NRW acts as a transfer point to energy-related activities on the part of the EU and the federal government as well as to social initiatives.
+In addition CEF.NRW acts as a link between the energy-related activities on the part of the EU and the federal government as well as to social initiatives.

 CEF.NRW is managed by EnergyAgency.NRW and is the contact body for all matters related to energy research in North Rhine-Westphalia. (www.cef.nrw.de)